Sewing is great. In previous articles, we talked about all sorts of types of sewing and inevitably different sewing machines.

 The combination of sewing and embroidery saves your money and expands your possibilities.
 Every single project you make you can personalize and make it shine.
 The fact the most important things are done automatically makes Singer Futrura XL-580 one of the best home embroidery machines.

 Let’s admit it – we love Singer Sewing machines.
 And why wouldn’t we when we get quality, professionalism and the whole spectrum of possibilities with them?!

 It’s a fact that Singer is one of the leaders in the world of sewing machines.
 Automatized and improved, Singer Futura XL400 is a great machine for all of us who enjoy sewing.
 It’s small, easy to place and transport.

 It has 30 most popular built-in sewing stitches with 2 automatic one-step buttonholes.
 You can use this model for embroidery and take advantage of 125 built-in embroidery designs, 5 fonts, and outline lettering.

 You will work with ease and comfort thanks to LED light.
 If we add an automatic needle threader on the list of everything this model offers, you’ll be more than satisfied.

 You won’t lack the time to use this sewing and embroidery machine since the warranty is 25 years!

 Combine designs, preview them and start working.
-You can be creative as you like.
+You can be as creative as you like.

 How to pick an embroidery machine?

-If you want to do things wright, you need to choose an adequate embroidery machine.
+If you want to do things right, you need to choose an adequate embroidery machine.